domofra/Proyecto-04-Individual-JS/ColorFlipper/readme.md

 ## Versions 📌

-For all available versions, see the [tags in this repository](https://github.com/checkmyprojects/wheel-of-doom.git).
+For all available versions, see the [tags in this repository](https://github.com/domofra/Proyecto-04-Individual-JS).

 ## Autor ✒️

-Francisco Domínguez
+domofra